Learning, Student Engagement & Success

 The Basic Skills Plus program is designed to provide employability skills, job-specific occupational and technical skills, and developmental education instruction to students concurrently enrolled in a community college course leading to a high school diploma or equivalent certificate.
-Students who are seeking a high school diploma or equivalent and are enrolled in a College and Career Readiness course are eligible for Basic Skills Plus.
+Students seeking a high school diploma or equivalent and enrolled in a College and Career Readiness course are eligible for Basic Skills Plus.

 To Top of Page

 The Adult High School (AHS) Diploma Program is available to meet the needs of adults 18 years of age and older who have not completed high school.
 There are several steps in the application process.
 Students must first take a placement test to determine their skill level in reading and math.
 Since this is a high school program, the applicant’s test results must demonstrate a high school proficiency level in the two tested areas.
 The next step is the evaluation of the official transcript from the former high school by lead instructors at the campus sites or the Director on the main campus.
 Students requiring more than six (6) high school credits are encouraged to pursue their High School Equivalency (HSE) Diploma.
 Once it is determined that the applicant will be accepted, the applicant will decide whether he/she would like to enroll in the more traditional classroom setting or the online program.
 The Adult High School Diploma Program requirements are the same for both programs, traditional and online.
 All requirements are based on the revised North Carolina Standard Course of Study.
 It is mandatory that students successfully master and complete the required courses.
 The basic courses required for high school completion according to the North Carolina Standard Course of Study are as follows: